erri120/fear-and-hunger-mods/unlocked-fps/README.md

 field by 1 until it reaches `0`.
 Once it has reached `0`, `executeCommand` gets called which will run through the list of commands and increase the game timer variable.

+Once again, instead of using frames we can just use dates.